Zoom around the web with these keyboard shortcuts

 Your carpal tunnel says, “Thank you.”
 Share this with your tab-happy friends!
 Along with this: I heard astronauts use their computer keyboards to stay refreshed in orbit … They have a spacebar.

-Tags: computer, Google, Podcast, tech
+Tags: computer, Google, podcasts, tech